 Next, start slowly swapping conventional products for non-toxic versions.
 This blog is full of helpful resources – head over to my Non-Toxic Product Guides to get started!

-If you want help detoxing your home and products quickly and efficiently, sign up for my Eco-Conscious Home Detox online course.
+If you want help detoxing your home and products quickly and efficiently, sign up for my Easy Home Detox online course.
 It’s a room by room roadmap to help you create a non-toxic, eco-friendly home for your family!

 Have you experienced any negative health problems that might be from toxic chemical exposures?
 Let me know in the comments.